-Pulkovo is to be the next airport building a Hosted Stopover Programme for self-connect and Virtual Interlined passengers, and it will be the first to do so in Russia.
+Pulkovo is to be the next airport building a Hosted Stopover Program for self-connect and Virtual Interlined passengers, and it will be the first to do so in Russia.

 St Petersburg’s international hub also announced it will enter into a strategic partnership with Kiwi.com to ensure passengers connecting in the airport have a hassle-free experience.

-The airport said it would develop a “revolutionary product for Russia’s market” through the programme.
+The airport said it would develop a “revolutionary product for Russia’s market” through the program.

 Hosted Stopovers are a new innovation from Kiwi.com.
-They are designed to ease and optimise passengers’ Virtually Interlined journeys and to increase both traffic and revenue for airports.
+They are designed to ease and optimize passengers’ Virtually Interlined journeys and to increase both traffic and revenue for airports.

 For passengers, it means connections are no different to flights interlined by a carrier or alliance.
 Their bags are transported through the airport as normal and there is no need for them to exit through security and check in again.

-Passengers using Pulkovo’s Hosted Airport Programme will have access to all of Kiwi.com’s services.
+Passengers using Pulkovo’s Hosted Airport Program will have access to all of Kiwi.com’s services.
 These include wayfinding and industry-leading customer support, and protection provided by the Kiwi.com Guarantee.

 This means that if a connection is missed because of schedule changes, delays or a cancelled flight, Kiwi.com will make sure the passenger arrives at their final destination or offer a refund.